 - Mama Bear: Mothra is out to save the mainland, but takes it very personally when Godzilla sights her egg and tries to crack it open to eat.

 - Mood Whiplash: When the scientists inspect the reclaimed beachfront for signs for radiation, everything becomes quiet.
 Cue Godzilla popping out of the ground after being buried in the sand, presumably by the typhoon.

-- Running Gag: Nakamura's seemingly unending obsession with eggs.
+- Running Gag: Nakamura's obsession with eggs.

-- Soundtrack Dissonance: The Shobijin continue to sing Mahara Mothra, while Ifukube's discordant Godzilla theme blares over the soundtrack.
+- Soundtrack Dissonance: The Shobijin continue to sing Mahara Mothra while Ifukube's discordant Godzilla theme blares over the soundtrack.